Burt Kwouk

-Herbert Tsangtse Kwouk (Kwouk; /kwɒk/; 郭弼; 18 July 1930 – 24 May 2016) was a British actor.
-He is perhaps best known for his role as Cato in the Pink Panther films.
-He made appearances in many television programmes, including a portrayal of Imperial Japanese Army Major Yamauchi in the British drama series Tenko and as Entwistle in Last of the Summer Wine.
+Herbert Tsangtse Kwouk (/kwɒk/; 郭弼; 18 July 1930 – 24 May 2016) was a British actor.
+He played Cato in the Pink Panther films.
+He made appearances in many television programmes, including a portrayal of Imperial Japanese Army Major Yamauchi in the British drama series Tenko, as Entwistle in Last of the Summer Wine and as himself in the Harry Hill Show.

 Early life

 Kwouk was born on 18 July 1930 in Warrington, Lancashire, while his Chinese parents were on a business trip touring Europe.
 He was brought up in Shanghai, where his father, descended from a Tang dynasty general, was a textile tycoon.
 Between the ages of 12 and 16, he attended the Shanghai Jesuit Mission School, which he described as "the Far East equivalent" of Eton College.
 He left China in 1947 when his parents returned to Britain, and was sent to the United States to complete his education.
 In 1953, he graduated from Bowdoin College in Brunswick, Maine.
 The Kwouk family fortune was lost in the Chinese communist revolution in the 1940s.
 In 1954, he returned to Britain, where a girlfriend "nagged [him] into acting".